Three Theorems on Negami's Planar Cover Conjecture: Vertex-connectivity of Planar Covers. Proof of Theorem

 \section{Vertex-connectivity of Planar Covers.
 Proof of Theorem~\ref{th:4conn}}

 Let $K$ be a connected graph, and let $G$ be a minimal planar cover of $K$, with the covering map $\pi: G \to K$.
-The graph $G$ is obviously connected.
+The graph $G$ is connected (otherwise, $G$ has a connected component with a fold number less than that of $G$).
 As Theorem~\ref{th:4conn} is not specific to the case $K=K_{1,2,2,2}$, our notation convention throughout this section will be different to the one introduced in Section~\ref{sec:prel}.
 We label the vertices of $G$ by lower case letters, and vertices of $K$ by capital letters, and we say that a vertex $v \in V(G)$ is labelled $A \in V(K)$ if $\pi(v) = A$.

 Suppose that $X \subset V(G)$ is a vertex cut set of $G$.
 Let $G_1$ and $G_2$ be the partition of the set $V(G) \setminus X$ such that there are no edges from $G_1$ to $G_2$.
 We call $G_1$ and $G_2$ the \emph{sides} of $V(G) \setminus X$.
 For $x$ in $X$ and $i = 1, 2$, we define $N_i(x)$ to be the set of neighbours of $x$ in $G_i$, and $L_i(x)$ to be the set of labels of the vertices in $N_i(x)$.